Are Electric Vehicles Fire Safe?

 As you can see vehicle fires represent a large percentage (around 15%) of all fires attended by the NSW Fire Department.

-Now, in 2021, the percentage of electric cars in Australia accounts for a mere 2% of the overall market (carguide.com.au stats).
+Now, in 2024, the percentage of electric cars (plug-in hybrid and full battery) in Australia accounts for 3.2% of the overall market (Australian Automobile Association stats).

-While EV vehicles are less likely to catch fire, if we estimate they have the same rate of recorded vehicle fires, we can generate some approximative figures on EV fires.
+EV vehicles are approximatively 20 times less likely to catch fire (data from the Swedish Civil Contingencies Agency (MSB)), if we integrate this research into our recorded vehicle fires data, we can generate some approximative figures on EV fires.

 Those are of course estimates only and not actual recorded EV fires.